spineki/spineki.github.io/content/home/closures_as_iterators.md

 ## One step too far

 Not so fast.
-We stopped calling the previous closure just in time, but we would get anout-of-boud error if we were to call it once more.
+We stopped calling the previous closure just in time, but we would get an out-of-bound error if we were to call it once more.
 We need a built-in way to detect the end of iteration.

 We can get some inspiration from other languages, like Rust.
-In rust, an iterator is just something that must implement the [next()](https://doc.rust-lang.org/std/iter/trait.Iterator.html#tymethod.next) function
+In Rust, an iterator is just something that must implement the [next()](https://doc.rust-lang.org/std/iter/trait.Iterator.html#tymethod.next) function

 ```rust
 fn next(&mut self) -> Option<Self::Item>